gke/UAVXArm/README.md

   * SyncPWM (400Hz)
   * SyncPWM/8 OneShot
   * I2C @ 400KHz
-  * DCMotors (with optional 6 channel external adapter)
+  * DC Motors (with optional 6 channel external adapter)

 We have used SimonK and BLHeli ESC codes with FastPWM being the sensible minimum for good performance.